ylhyra/ylhyra_content/data/Tweets/Branddís/Crossfit.md

           "w_177k18"
         ],
-        "meaning": "1. coarse, rough 2. crude, obscene, vulgar", "note": "This is a pun, the word has two meaning so it can refer to the sandpaper being coarse and her behavior being obscene."
+        "meaning": "1. coarse, rough 2. crude, obscene, vulgar", "note": "This is a pun: the word has two meanings, so it can refer both to the sandpaper being coarse and to her behavior being obscene."
       },
       "jvb0eq": {
         "contains": [